 A person who has no fucks left to give is in fact, a very caring person.
 It's just a person who doesn't waste their time on what doesn't matter.

 In December 2017 I quit my job in Corporate America to focus on blogging full-time.
 When sharing that news here on Wardrobe Oxygen, I wrote this piece and within it, this paragraph:

 Not giving a shit is passive, running out of fucks to give is active.
 When you run out of fucks, you make a decision, and just like quitting something, you are initiating change.
 And just like quitting what is unhealthy or unproductive makes you a winner, running out of fucks makes you care about what is most important, and that is stylish.

 The past few years had me questioning a lot.
 I questioned my purpose, my job, my value, my actions, my beliefs, my shopping habits, my past, my priorities, and my personal style.
 I went through highs and lows of not giving a shit to not giving a fuck to caring too much about what doesn't matter to finding small moments of it all aligning and finding growth and self-care.

 I think many can relate to this.
 And I think that when you look at what life has thrown our way the past few years, how we've handled it has a lot to do with care.
 Caring for others, caring for the environment, caring about the future, caring about ourselves.
 Caring is stylish, and caring prevents one from not giving a shit.

 Here's to having no fucks to give but still giving a shit.
 Here's to wearing what makes you feel authentic, knowing that's a hell of a lot more stylish than what any magazine or website tells you is a must for the season.
-Here's to not having it all figured out and possibly questioning even more after this hell of a year.
+Here's to not having it all figured out and possibly questioning even more after the past few years.
 And here's to looking forward to the journey toward the bliss of having no fucks left to give and doing it in style.